Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 For context on how credit policy translates into structured decision logic, our guide to the 5 Cs of credit for modern underwriters is a useful foundation.

 Want to see the combined architecture in action?
-Book a walkthrough and we’ll run a sample loan through a Floowed decisioning flow connected to a mock servicing layer.
+Book a demo and we’ll run a sample loan through a Floowed decisioning flow connected to a mock servicing layer.
 You’ll see exactly where the handoff happens and how policy changes are made without engineering support.

-Frequently Asked Questions
+Frequently Asked Questions About Mambu Alternatives

 Can Floowed replace Mambu?